Download your Free Guide

 Always be open to the probability that you will not be able to get the best selection of plant-based foods in the local grocery stores.

 The solution might be to look for the local farmers market as they tend to source the freshest and most diverse local ingredients for your vegan recipes.

-Besides individual ingredients on sale, you may also find pre-prepared vegan meals available too.
+Besides individual plant-based ingredients on sale, you may also find pre-prepared vegan meals available too.

 Being vegan, we’re already used to asking employees in restaurants to make recipe alterations.

 Just because you are traveling does not mean you should shy away from making such inquiries.

 Perhaps asking in the local language will help the server understand clearly what you are looking for.

 Then again, there are people across the world who don’t understand a thing about what being a vegan entails - and that’s OK.